-A new streaming service called ‘Quibi’ has got commentators predicting its multi-billion dollar flop, despite the paid-for TV app for mobile drawing a swing of headline talent for its original shows including Steven Spielberg, Jennifer Lopez and Liam Hemsworth.
+A new streaming service called ‘Quibi’ has commentators predicting a multi-billion dollar flop, despite the paid-for TV app for mobile attracting a swing of A-list talent for its original shows including; Steven Spielberg, Jennifer Lopez and Liam Hemsworth.

 According to the Telegraph in London, Quibi downloads sat at 300,000 in the US and Canada on its first day, dwarfed by the 5 million who snared Disney+ on day one.

 The service has reportedly been downloaded by 3 million smartphone users, however, commentators warn many may be on the free-trial period.

 It comes in at $12.99 a month in Australia.

 Known for its 10-minute or less original content shows (alluding to the bite-size nature of its name), the service is backed by around US$1.75 billion and is developed under the helm of former Disney CEO, Jeffrey Katzenberg.